Travel guide

 "Ghost" consumption is the real danger: apps that update in the background consume data even if your phone is in your pocket.

-The most expensive cases are usually:
+The most expensive cases usually involve:

 • Watching video or making long video calls without Wi-Fi.